MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 Make sure `KBIN_STORAGE_URL` in your `.env` configuration file is set to be `https://yourdomain.tld/media`.

 You can also serve those media files on another server by mirroring the files at `storage/media` and changing `KBIN_STORAGE_URL` correspondingly.

-### Filesystem ACL support

-The filesystem ACL is disabled by default, in the `mbin` image.
-You can set the environment variable `ENABLE_ACL=1` to enable it.
-Remember that not all filesystems support ACL.
-This will cause an error if you enable filesystem ACL for such filesystems.

 ## Run Production